ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 The terminal name is used to associate terminals with lines and transactions.

-In the example for the line C-HTTP(41002) we had a terminal prefix of **CL**\.
+In the example for the line C-HTTP(41002) we have a terminal prefix of **CL**\.
 So terminals **CL**\LOC000-**CL**\LOC079 and **CL**\VTA000-**CL**\VTA079 will be associated with this line.

 Our Transaction CLI-10 requires a terminal whose prefix is **CL**\VTA.
 CL terminals are allocated top down, meaning that the terminal allocated to the transaction will be the highest CLVTA079.

 The display shows that CLLOC000-CLLOC079 are static terminal entries.
 CLVTA000-CLVTA079 are dynamic entries and point to a pool called \*W2HPOOL.
 Whenever a terminal is required from a pool the terminal name returned will be the first free terminal within the pool.
 Defining pool terminals is through the use of the Pool name in the terminal definition.
-So in the pool \*W2HPOOL terminals whose name begin with W2HTP000-WH2HTP079 have been defined.
-So, when the TSO transaction is kicked off Virtel will request a terminal whose name begins CLVTA, CLVTA079 will be assigned.
-This will grab the first available terminal in the \*W2HPOOL as that is where CLVTA points to.
+So in the pool \*W2HPOOL, terminals whose names begin with W2HTP000-W2HTP079 have been defined.
+So when the TSO transaction is started, Virtel will request a terminal whose name begins with CLVTA, CLVTA079 will be assigned.
+This will take the first available terminal in the \*W2HPOOL, as that is where CLVTA points to.
 The first available terminal in the pool will be W2HTP000.
-Virtel always works from the lowest free name entry when returning pool entries.
+Virtel always works from the lowest free name entry upwards when returning pool entries.

 |image74|
 *Terminal Pool definition*

-Terminal Definitions defined with TERMINAL statements:-
+Terminal Definitions are defined with TERMINAL statements:-

 ::